How to map addresses from an Excel?

 The number of rows is limited

-Keep in mind that for free accounts the number of Excel rows is limited to 10,000.
+Keep in mind that for Premium accounts the number of Excel rows you can geocode is limited to 1,000.
 If you want to geocode more rows at once, please contact us.

-6. The Spotzi Geocoder is now analyzing your file.
+5. The Spotzi Geocoder is now analyzing your file.
 It tries to find as many locations as possible.
-The more information you provided in the previous steps the better it can handle your data.
+The more information you provide in the previous steps the better it can handle your data.
 The progress bar that has appeared on the interface tells you how far the analysis has advanced.
+When finished, click OPEN MAP.

 Ready-to-use Addresses Data in the Spotzi Datashop